Organs In A Jar (Y8+)

 CA HSS 6.2.3: Understand the relationship between religion and the social and political order in Mesopotamia and Egypt.

-Your state probably has something like that on the books.
+Your state probably has something like that in the content standards.
 However, it should be noted the real purpose here is just to pique kids' interest in archeology and ancient civilizations.
 Speaking of which, if you have kids in (or getting ready for) middle school I highly recommend you find a way to share James Burke's TV series with them, also called CONNECTIONS; along with CONNECTIONS 2 and CONNECTIONS 3 if possible.
 They are very pricy on DVD, but maybe you can check them out from your local library or find them streaming somewhere.
 Burke is a gifted storyteller with a knack for humanizing long-dead people and the things they did.
 Another recommendation for middle schoolers: the Horrible Histories (books and TV series) are engaging, informative, and delightfully creepy.

 Chords (in key of C): C, Am, F, G. You can include some 7ths etc. as you like, but those are optional.